-- In the plenary session, we are fortunate to have a guest lecture by Julian Napolean, an alumni of the faculty and current member of the Working Group on Indigenous Food Sovereignty.
-He will speak about his experiences studying and working on issues of food security, food sovereignty and food justice.
+- In the plenary session, we will have a guest lecture speak about their experience studying and working on issues of food security, food sovereignty and food justice.

 - In tutorial, your TA will guide you through the process of mapping Moments of Significance in your project work this term in order to recognize the multiple pathways and experiences in the group and articulate your vision for successful project completion (i.e. approaching a Graceful Dismount)